alexmueller07/alexmueller07/README.md

 ### 🔍 About Me

-I’m a software developer with a passion for building tools that solve real problems — not just hypothetical ones.
+I’m a software developer with a passion for building tools that solve real problems, not just hypothetical ones.
 From backend systems to full-stack apps and machine learning models, I thrive on designing solutions from the ground up.
-I don't just build projects — I **engineer value**.

 Most of my work stems from a simple question:
 **“What would make life easier for someone right now?”**